Latest travel updates

 Check the latest travel information and updates before you fly.

-Furthermore, all passengers flying from and to Dusseldorf are asked to check on their flight status on www.condor.com before travelling to the airport.
+We kindly ask our customers flying from Spain on 21 or 24 April 2019 to arrive at the airport at least two hours before departure and to carry indispensable items within their hand baggage considering the respective luggage regulations.
+Besides, all passengers flying from and to Spain are advised to check on their flight status on www.condor.com before travelling to the airport.
 If the flight was booked as part of a package tour, we ask our guests to get in contact with their tour operator for any additional information.

 Important information about smart luggage